SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/about/style.ja.md

 To generate the above tabs, this is what you need to write.
 Note that the `tabpane` includes `langEqualsHeader=true`.
-This auto-formats the code in each tab to match the header name, but more importantly it ensures that all tabs on the page with a language are set to the same thing, so we always want to include it.
+This auto-formats the code in each tab to match the header name, and ensures that all tabs on the page with a language are set to the same thing.

     {{</* tabpane langEqualsHeader=true */>}}
       {{</* tab header="Java" */>}}